naztkchk/CodingChallenge/README.md

 ###### Movies client with offline-mode

+### General task:

-Create the application which allows user to review the list of ongoing movies and add them to bookmarks with the following requirements:
+Create the application which allows user to view the list of ongoing movies and add them to bookmarks with the following requirements:

 #### Technical requirements